-- a.
-Come prepared for lab as determined by faculty. - b.
-Follow the "Personal Appearance Guidelines" located in the Saint Anselm College Department of Nursing Handbook. - c.
-Attend simulation days in appropriate clinical attire. - d.
-Contact the lab instructor to schedule practice time in the laboratory. - e.
+- 1. Come prepared for lab as determined by faculty. - 2.
+Follow the "Personal Appearance Guidelines" located in the Saint Anselm College Department of Nursing Handbook. - 3.
+Attend simulation days in appropriate clinical attire. - 4.
+Contact the lab instructor to schedule practice time in the laboratory. - 5.
 Notify the lab instructor at least 24 hours prior to the appointment if unable to keep the scheduled lab time.
 Students must reschedule with the lab instructor based on availability.
+Failure to notify the lab instructor may result in an Unsatisfactory Clinical Performance Report.
 The lab instructor will deal with emergency situations on an individual basis.

-3. Faculty Expectations
+Faculty Expectations